instanetk/makeitgogo/README.md

 ### Expected payload

-Making a get request to the `/api/fundraiser` endpoint should return an array of campaign objects similarly structured:
+Making a `GET` request to the `/api/fundraiser` endpoint should return an array of campaign objects similarly structured with a `200` response code:

 ```
 [